 University Health Is Here for You

 The health care professionals at University Health are prepared to treat an array of cold-weather injuries, including severe frostbite and hypothermia.
-Our emergency department has a Level I trauma center, prepared to provide you the highest quality medical attention when you need it.
+Our emergency department has a Level I trauma center, prepared to provide you with the highest quality medical attention when you need it.